-Day to day management of The Fund is delegated to the Member in Charge, who fulfils the role of Chief Executive and primary fundraiser.
-The Chief Executive is supported by a Chief Philanthropy Officer, Chief Financial and Operating Officer, a Fundraising and Communications Manager, a Grants Manager, a Fundraising and Support Officer and a Finance Administrator.
-The Management Team report formally to the Board of Trustees via bi-annual Trustee meetings.
+Day-to-day management of the Fund is delegated to the Member in Charge, who fulfils the role of Chief Executive and primary fundraiser.
+The Chief Executive is supported by a Chief Philanthropy Officer, Chief Financial Officer, Communications Manager, Grants Manager, Fundraising & Support Officer and Finance Administrator.
+The management team report formally to the board of trustees via bi-annual trustee meetings.